jacklul/pihole-updatelists/README.md

 When configuration file already exists this script will not overwrite it so it's safe to update at any time.

+In the future to quickly update the script you can use `sudo pihole-updatelists --update`.

-You should disable `pihole updateGravity` entry in `/etc/cron.d/pihole` as this script already runs it, unless you're planning on disabling this with setting `UPDATE_GRAVITY` set to `false`.
+Note that you should disable `pihole updateGravity` entry in `/etc/cron.d/pihole` as this script already runs it, unless you're planning on disabling this with configuration setting `UPDATE_GRAVITY` set to `false`.

 ### Configuration